Serengeti National Park

 Serengeti National Park – Cycle of Life (The Great Migration)

-The park hosts the world’s greatest wildlife spectacle – The Great Migration and has an all-year-round abundance of wildlife making it one of the best safari destinations in Africa.
-The wildlife experience in this most famous park is unparalleled!
-The entire Serengeti ecosystem includes the Maswa Game Reserve (2,200km2) in the south, Grumeti and Ikorongo Game Reserves in the east, Maasai Mara National Reserve in Kenya (1,672km2) to the north, and Loliondo Game Controlled Area in the west.
+The Serengeti ecosystem extends beyond the park boundaries, encompassing neighboring reserves and conservation areas such as Maswa Game Reserve to the south, Grumeti and Ikorongo Game Reserves to the east, the Maasai Mara National Reserve in Kenya to the north, and the Loliondo Game Controlled Area to the west.

-Every year during the rainy months of January to March, the wildebeest are scattered over the southern part of the Serengeti and the western side of the Ngorongoro Conservation Area.
-April they begin to migrate northwest in search of food.
-The crossing of the Grumeti River through the western corridor takes place between late May and early July.
-Then in August, they make the ‘great migration’ from Serengeti to Masai Mara before heading south in November in anticipation of the rains.
+During the rainy months from January to March, the wildebeest congregate in the southern Serengeti National Park and the western Ngorongoro Conservation Area before embarking on their epic migration northwestward in April, crossing the Grumeti River between late May and early July.
+By August, they traverse into the Masai Mara before returning southwards in November, heralding the cycle anew.

 Things to do in Serengeti National Park